ice1000/jimgui/README.md

 This project is created for a code editor and a game engine, both not open-sourced currently.
 You can find jimgui on [Maven Repositories](https://mvnrepository.com/artifact/org.ice1000.jimgui).

-For macOS users, add `-XstartOnFirstThread` JVM argument when running programs built with jimgui.
+For macOS users, make sure you add `-XstartOnFirstThread` JVM argument when running applications built with jimgui.
+Note that jimgui uses a not-very-efficient way to convert `java.lang.String` into byte arrays that C++ is happy with.
+You can customize the string-to-bytes function yourself by using `org.ice1000.jimgui.util.JImGuiUtil.setStringToBytes`, or use the more efficient alternative to `java.lang.String` -- `org.ice1000.jimgui.JImStr`, which is supposed to be created as global constants.

 # Demo